MCAT Physics: What You Need To Know

 While physics covers a significant portion of the test, you will also be tested on other subjects.
 In short, having an advanced understanding of physics is not necessary to do well on the MCAT.

 With this said, some med schools require students to take Physics 2.
-While registering for courses, double-check your school’s requirements to ensure you have the prerequisites you need.
+While registering for courses, double-check your school’s requirements to ensure you have the necessary prerequisites.

 4. Is the MCAT Physics 1 or 2?